 Recommendations are offered for each study area with respect to whether a modification to CVWD's sphere is appropriate at this time.
-A map of depicting CVWD's sphere, water distribution line, contract service area, and the three study areas is included on the following page as Figure Two.
+A map of depicting CVWD's sphere, water distribution line, contract service area, and the three study areas is included as Figure Three on page 26.
+Additionally, a map depicting the three study areas along with the jurisdictional boundaries and spheres for CVWD, the City, and LCWD is included as Figure Four on page 27.

-It is important to note the Commission's adopted policies relating to special district spheres discourage any expansions of CVWD's existing sphere based on current land use designations of lands located within close proximity to the District.
+It is important to note the Commission's adopted policies relating to special district spheres discourage any expansions of CVWD's existing sphere to promote urban development based on current land use designations of lands located within close proximity to the District.
 The Commission's General Policy Determinations include two related policies that are particularly relevant to CVWD's sphere.
-Specifically, General Policy Determinations Section III(D)(1) states it shall be a basic policy of the Commission that the establishment, amendment, or update of a special district's sphere serves to promote urban development with limited exceptions.
+Specifically, General Policy Determinations Section III(D)(1) states it shall be a basic policy of the Commission that the establishment, amendment, or update of a special district's sphere serves to promote urban development, with limited exceptions.
 General Policy Determinations Section III(D)(3) states land designated for an agricultural or open-space use by the applicable land use authority shall not be approved for inclusion within any special district's sphere for purposes of urban development through the extension of essential public services.
 As previously identified, all lands located outside CVWD's sphere and within close proximity to the District are designated for agricultural or open-space land uses under the County General Plan.
-Urban development is not contemplated within these lands and therefore an expansion of CVWD's sphere would arguably be inconsistent with the aforementioned policies.

-13 The Commission's General Policy Determinations are included as Appendix B.
+&lt;sup>15 The Commission's General Policy Determinations are included as Appendix B.